-Here goes, some things that are going on in there...
+Here goes, some things that are 'going on in there'...

-1. It’s exhausting just “being”.
-My mind is concocting 100 possible scenarios for every passing moment and they all seem to need processing.
-It's like cramming for an exam, and trying to work through textbooks full of information all the time.
+My mind concocts 100 possible scenarios for every passing moment, and they all seem to need processing.
+It's like cramming for an exam, and trying to work through textbooks full of information, all the time.

-Logically I may know that it’s not worth worrying about, but that doesn’t change my feelings.
+Logically I may know it’s not worth worrying about, but that doesn’t change my feelings.
 Embellishing on this point - there is no logic.
 This is torture for someone who likes things to be black and white.
-Until now I have rarely dealt with grey, let alone a whole spectrum ranging from charcoal to silver, or mercury to light black.
+Until now I've rarely dealt with grey, let alone a whole spectrum ranging from charcoal to silver, or mercury to light black.

-An example of this irrational worrying was recently when I was sitting in a Starbucks.
-I KNEW that when I chose to leave it was highly unlikely that I would slip over, trip over a bag, fall through the door, and get outside to find someone waiting for me with a gun - all as a pigeon shat on me.
+An example of irrational worrying was recently when I was in Starbucks.
+I KNEW that when I chose to leave it was highly unlikely that I'd slip, trip over a bag, fall through the door, and get outside to find someone waiting for me with a gun - all as a pigeon shat on me.
 However, even though I knew this, I did not FEEL this.

-Yes I may not be able to stop myself seeing many negative outcomes, but that doesn’t mean that I am a pessimist.
-In fact, I always try to be optimistic and strive to help my friends see and achieve the positive; and I am incredibly grateful for everything I have.
+Yes I may not be able to stop myself rustling up many negative outcomes, but that doesn’t mean I'm a pessimist.
+In fact, I always try to be optimistic, and strive to help my friends see and achieve the positive.
+I am incredibly grateful for everything I have.

 Recently in Vegas and I had a “bad day”.
 Even looking at our room door left me shaking and in tears.
 I was pretty freaked out myself, so I can only imagine how my friend felt.
 Not only was she faced with a crying incomprehensible wreck, but also she was on holiday and this inexplicable situation was stopping the two of us going out.
 This friend did the best thing possible - she just sat and held me, then she tucked me up and ventured downstairs to the shop to buy us snacks.